 The Union Transformation in Informatica is used to combine data from multiple sources (excel files, flat file etc) or multiple SQL tables and produce one output to store in the target table.
-This transformation is an active transformation and it is similar to the SQL Union All.
+It is an active transformation and it is similar to the SQL Union All.

 The Union Transformation in Informatica is very useful in real-time.
 For example, if the company has 100 stores and each store maintain their own sales data.
 End of the day they all belongs to one company and your job is to find out the one month or year sale for any single product.
 It is not practical to visit 100 stores or cross-checking 100 excel or flat files and calculating the sales.

 In this situations, all you have to do is, use Union Transformation in Informatica to combine all the 100 excel files from 100 stores and store it in the data warehouse and then, calculate the product sales from the database.

 Union Transformation in Informatica Guidelines

 Please remember the following guidelines while you are working with the Informatica Union Transformation :

 - The Informatica Union Transformation allows multiple input groups but produce a single output.

 - It doesn’t remove duplicate records from the input source.